chatox/networks-science-course/upf/upf-evaluation.md

 **Be careful** with the presentation of your work.
 For instance, do not use low-quality screenshots, or poorly cropped screenshots showing toolbars and window borders.
 Instead, export and save high-quality images from each application.
 Do not copy-paste or screenshot tables into your report without making them to actual tables.

 As a data scientist your reports and code should be (among other things) correct, understandable, pristine, clear, and pleasant to look at.
 Ensure you set aside enough time to review, improve, and polish your work.
 Get used to produce top-quality work and it will become a habit.

+# 3. Asking questions

+If you need help installing software or packages in your computer, please ask your classmates, for instance through the Aula Global's forum.
+Teaching staff does not have the bandwidth to debug your installation.

+If you have questions about theory slides, please [create an issue](https://github.com/chatox/networks-science-course/issues) and select project "Theory".
+Ask as many questions as you need.

+If you have questions about a practice, please [create an issue](https://github.com/chatox/networks-science-course/issues) and select project "Practice".
+Ask as many questions as you need.

+To ask for an appointment, send an e-mail to the course's professor.
+No appointments will be given in the 72 hours before partial or final exams.